Archdiocese of Siena–Colle di Val d'Elsa–Montalcino: Consolidation

 The Second Vatican Council, in order to ensure that all Catholics received proper spiritual attention, decreed the reorganization of the diocesan structure of Italy and the consolidation of small and struggling dioceses.

 In 1980, the diocese of Montalcino claimed a Catholic population of 24,500 persons.
 Colle di Val d'Elsa had slightly over 60,000.

 On 18 February 1984, the Vatican and the Italian State signed a new and revised concordat.
 Based on the revisions, a set of Normae was issued on 15 November 1984, which was accompanied in the next year, on 3 June 1985, by enabling legislation.
 According to the agreement, the practice of having one bishop govern two separate dioceses at the same time, aeque personaliter, was abolished.
 This made the combining of Montalcino and Colle di Val d'Elsa under one bishop infeasible.
 Instead, the Vatican continued consultations which had begun under Pope John XXIII for the merging of small dioceses, especially those with personnel and financial problems, into one combined diocese.
 On 30 September 1986, Pope John Paul II ordered that the dioceses of Montalcino and Colle be merged with the diocese of Siena, into one diocese with one bishop, with the Latin title Archidioecesis Senensis-Collensis-Ilcinensis.
 The seat of the diocese was to be in Siena, and the cathedral of Siena was to serve as the cathedral of the merged dioceses.
-The cathedrals in Montepulciano and Colle were to become co-cathedrals, and the cathedral Chapters were to be a Capitulum Concathedralis.
+The cathedrals in Montalcino and Colle were to become co-cathedrals, and the cathedral Chapters were to be a Capitulum Concathedralis.
 There was to be only one diocesan Tribunal, in Siena, and likewise one seminary, one College of Consultors, and one Priests' Council.
-The territory of the new diocese was to include the territory of the former dioceses of Montepulciano and of Colle.
+The territory of the new diocese was to include the territory of the former dioceses of Montalcino and of Colle.